 - Examine the JOO instructions of the target university and check the application periods of the JOO studies or, in case of admissions open throughout the year, the time the studies begin.

-- Submit the paper application form to your home university for approval (paper applications are to be submitted only to universities outside the electronic application system).
+- Submit the paper application form to your home university for approval.

 - Without approval, your application will not be processed by your target university.
 When your home university supports your application, it approves your planned JOO studies as part of your degree.

 - If you receive the right to study in the target university, register for the studies according to the instructions of the target university.
 You must also be an attending student in the University of Eastern Finland during your JOO studies.
-After completing your studies, deliver an excerpt of the study register to your home university so that your studies can be entered in its study register.
+After completing your studies, deliver a transcript of records to your home university so that your studies can be entered in its study register.

 Application form for a flexible study right JOO